 8. Any dessert at ODLA

 ODLA has become one of my favourite places in Saskatoon after only one visit.
 Not only is the food delicious (hello perfectly cooked [meal]), but the dessert is what really makes the experience.
 Their Rhubarb Pavlova was great, as well as their Sea Buckthorn Curd.
-They have a seasonal menu, so these won’t always be available, but I have no doubt that whatever they come up with next will be equally as delicious.
+They have a seasonal menu, so there won’t always be available, but I have no doubt that whatever they come up with next will be equally as delicious.

 9. Creme Brulee of the Day at Prairie Sun Brewery

 Being a brewery, I bet you wouldn’t think Prairie Sun would also serve some really good desserts.
 Among others, they have a “Creme Brulee of the day”, which, as you might have guessed, changes almost every day!
 I was able to try their Matcha Creme Brulee, and it was amazing.
 If you have the opportunity to stop here for a meal be sure to leave room for dessert.

 10. Saskatoon Berry Pie at The Berry Barn